-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Raquel Dubin, a student assistant in the Urban Archives.
 Raquel is a sophomore.

 Chapbooks are small books that were sold on the street for a penny or less from the 17th century to the 19th century.
 Publishers created the books with cheap materials and with woodcut illustrations that often didn't relate to the subject matter.
 People of the lower socioeconomic classes could afford to read literature printed in them.
 Chapbooks declined in popularity after the 1860s due to the rise in popularity of other cheap publications like magazines and newspapers.
 Due to the cheap quality of paper used to create them, preserved chapbooks have become rare.
 Special Collections and Archives holds a small collection of them, which includes nine preserved chapbooks produced in the 18th century.
 The books consist of literature created for children by J.G.
 Rusher.

 Notably, several of the chapbooks contain familiar stories.
 The story of "Jack the Giant Killer, a Hero", for example, contains a story analogous to the modern "Jack and the Beanstalk".
 In the chapbook, written as though the events of the story truly occurred, Jack slays giants who had been terrorizing the population.
 He is celebrated for his bravery and becomes rich.
 The modern tale, in comparison, is far tamer: Jack either prevents the giant from coming down or indirectly kills the giant by cutting down the beanstalk.
 He becomes rich after stealing (or rescuing) a goose that lays golden eggs.
 The differences in reading material reveal that modern children stories generally are less violent than they used to be.